One of the most common offences that we regularly see before the courts is “goods in custody.”

 Alternatively, if the matter proceeds to court, our lawyers will fight hard to protect your innocence by raising all possible defences to the charges.

 In cases where you simply want to plead guilty, we can help you achieve the most lenient penalty by presenting your case in the most positive light.

-A section 10 is essentially the best penalty you can get if convicted of an offence – it simply means that while you are found guilty of the offence, you do not receive a conviction on your criminal record.
+A non conviction order is essentially the best penalty you can get if convicted of an offence – it simply means that while you are found guilty of the offence, you do not receive a conviction on your criminal record.

 This is a desirable outcome if you are worried about how a criminal record could affect your life.